Smooth times of a flow in dimension 1: Proofs of Theorems and

 \section{Proofs of Theorems \ref{t:reform} and \ref{t:reform2}}

-In Section \ref{ss:reduction}, we reduce Theorems \ref{t:reform} and \ref{t:reform2} to a particular case of Theorems \ref{t:principal} and \ref{t:cantor}.
-Next, in Section \ref{ss:norms}, we present general facts about $C^r$-norms that will be used throughout the subsequent sections.
+In Section \ref{ss:reduction}, we reduce Theorems \ref{t:reform} and \ref{t:reform2} to a particular case of Theorems \ref{t:principal} and \ref{t:cantor}, namely that of a $1$-periodic (possibly vanishing) vector field on $\R$.
+Next, in Section \ref{ss:norms}, we present general facts about $C^r$-norms and composed maps that will be used throughout the subsequent sections.
 The strategy of the proof of Theorem \ref{t:principal} (in the reduced setting) is then explained in Sections \ref{ss:conj-it} and \ref{ss:iteres}.
-First, we show that the regularity of the vector field $\xi$ can be deduced from a control on $f^t$ for $t$ in some subset of $\Z+\alpha_1\Z+\dots+\alpha_d\Z$ (cf.~Proposition \ref{p:ceq} and Theorem \ref{t:T}).
-This control is obtained, using the arithmetic condition, from the general estimates of Lemma \ref{l:16} (about $f^t$ for some very specific values of $t$) which do not require this condition.
+First, in Section \ref{ss:conj-it}, we show that the regularity of the vector field $\xi$ can be deduced from a uniform control on the derivatives of $f^t$ for $t$ in some subset of $\Z+\alpha_1\Z+\dots+\alpha_d\Z$ dense in $[0,1]$ (cf.\ Proposition \ref{p:ceq} and Theorem \ref{t:T}).
+This control is obtained in Section \ref{ss:iteres} by composition, using the arithmetic condition, from the general estimates of Lemma \ref{l:16} (about $f^t$ for some very specific values of $t$) which do not require this condition.
 This central lemma is proved in Section \ref{ss:gen}.
 Intermediate (general) estimates leading to it are then used in Section \ref{ss:cantor} to prove Theorem \ref{t:cantor}.

-This strategy is very much inspired from \cite{Yo} (itself building on \cite{He}) for a single irrational number, and from \cite{Fa-Kh} for the case of families (see the introduction for the parallel between our situation and diffeomorphisms of the circle), but with a notable difference.
-The fact that we start with a $C^1$ flow while \cite{Yo,Fa-Kh} start with a $C^0$ one-parameter group has a huge effect on the complexity of the proofs, and on the very order in which statements appear.
-In particular, in \cite{Yo,Fa-Kh}, some estimates require the arithmetic condition while here they do not, and \cite{Yo,Fa-Kh} need some bootstrapping while a single step is sufficient for us.